Tate-Hochschild Cohomology of Radical Square Zero Algebras: -crown

 \section{$c$-crown}

-We shall use the notion of a $c$-crown from Definition \ref{defn-crown}.
-We will study the case of particular $c$-crowns in the following subsections.
-In this section, we assume that the base field $k$ is not of characteristic two.
+In this section, we will use Lemma \ref{lemma-bracket-quiver} to compute the Gerstenhaber algebra and BV algebra structures on $\HH_{\sg}^*(A, A)$ of the radical square zero algebras $A$ associated with $c$-crown quivers (cf. Definition \ref{defn-crown}).
+More precisely, we prove that the Gerstenhaber algebra $(\HH^*(A, A), \cup, [\cdot, \cdot])$ for the $c$-crown quivers with $c\in 2\mathbb Z$, is isomorphic to the semidirect product of the Witt algebra $\mathcal W$ and the Laurent polynomial ring $\mathcal M=k[t, t^{-1}]$, after some grading shifts (cf. Theorem \ref{equ-bv00}).
+Throughout this section, we assume that the base field $k$ is not of characteristic two.